 - Being struck by falling objects, such as building materials and tools, often occurs on construction sites.
 These accidents often result in traumatic brain injuries.

-- Becoming stuck in between building materials or heavy machinery at a construction site often result in significant injuries.
+- Staying between building materials or heavy machinery at a construction site often results in significant injuries.
 These accidents often result in broken bones and amputations.

 - Getting electrocuted due to exposed electrical wires or power lines while working on a construction site happens frequently.
 These accidents often result in electric shocks and burns.

-The Stockton workers’ compensation attorneys have represented many employees who work in the transportation industry that were injured in on-the-job accidents.
-According to the Bureau of Labor Statistics, transportation accidents account for more than a quarter of all on-the-job deaths.
-There are many occupational dangers that come with working in the transportation industry, from the long hours of driving and hazardous road conditions.
-While the nature of the job lends itself to hazards and often accidents are unavoidable, it is beneficial to be aware of the hazards transportation workers face every day.
-For example, a bus blowing out a tire or a truck being cut-off by another driver can have deadly repercussions.
-Many people assume that accidents involving other vehicles are the only way in which employees in the transportation industry suffer injuries.
+The Stockton workers’ compensation attorneys have represented many employees in the transportation industry who were injured in on-the-job accidents.
+According to the Bureau of Labor Statistics, transportation accidents account for over a quarter of all on-the-job deaths.
+Many occupational dangers come with working in the transportation industry, from the long hours of driving and hazardous road conditions.
+While the nature of the job lends itself to hazards, and accidents are often unavoidable, it is beneficial to be aware of the daily hazards that transportation workers face.
+For example, a bus blowing out a tire or a truck being cut off by another driver can have deadly repercussions.
+Many assume that accidents involving other vehicles are the only way employees in the transportation industry suffer injuries.
 Semi-truck drivers, bus drivers, and delivery drivers are all at risk for developing musculoskeletal injuries.
 These injuries typically occur when a driver breaks their leg getting out of their truck, overexerts themself from lifting heavy cargo, or is struck by an object when loading or unloading cargo.
-There are widespread dangers when working in the transportation industry, and an accident can happen in an instant.
-If you sustained an injury while working in the transportation industry, please contact a Stockton workers compensation lawyer today.
+There are widespread dangers when working in the transportation industry, and an accident can happen instantly if you sustain an injury while in the transportation industry; please get in touch with a Stockton workers’ compensation lawyer today.

 Police and Firefighter Accidents